bluethumpasaurus/terraform-whpg7-cluster-aws/README.md

 -----

-# Deploy a 4-Node WarehousePG Cluster on AWS with Terraform
+# Deploy a 4-node WarehousePG Cluster on AWS with Terraform

-This repository provides a set of Terraform configurations and helper scripts to automate the deployment of a 4-node WarehousePG 7 (a fork of Greenplum) cluster on AWS.
+This repository provides a set of Terraform configurations and helper scripts to automate the deployment of a 4-node [WarehousePG 7](https://warehouse-pg.io/) cluster on AWS.

 The deployment is managed by a user-friendly wrapper script (`deploy.sh`) that prompts for necessary configuration details, making the setup process straightforward.